 Telling the story of the formation of their classic line-up and the recording of their first album, the Deep Purple In Rock.
 An album which stayed in the UK album charts for over a year, was No. 1 in Germany for three months, and remains one of the most influential rock albums of all time.

-SECOND EDITION DUE MAY 2017 • This title sold out in just a couple of months when first printed in 2014 but at long last a second edition is due to ship in May 2017.
-The book will be substantially the same but the opportunity to make some corrections to the text will be taken.
-This title can be pre-ordered through the Easy On The Eye online store.
+SECOND EDITION • This title sold out in just a couple of months when first printed in 2014 but at long last a second edition is in stock.
+The book is substantially the same but the opportunity to make some corrections to the text has taken.
+This title can be ordered through the Easy On The Eye online store.

 Twelve preview pages are on the site.